kevinsogo/compgen/README.md

 if __name__ == '__main__': chk()
 ```

 Note that, even though the judge data should be absolutely correct, the custom checker shouldn't assume so, and must raise `Fail` if it detects that something is wrong.
-This is better than silently ignoring this inconsistency and risking incorrect judgements, ultimately ruining the contest.
+This is better than silently ignoring the problem and risking incorrect judgement.

 The `set_checker()` decorator can take some arguments.
 Here are some possible uses: